MicrosoftEdge/WebView2Feedback/specs/DefaultDownloadDialog.md

   /// Close the default download dialog.
   HRESULT CloseDefaultDownloadDialog();

-  /// Get the default download dialog position.
+  /// Get the default download dialog corner alignment.
-  [propget] HRESULT DefaultDownloadDialogPosition(
+  [propget] HRESULT DefaultDownloadDialogCornerAlignment(
-      [out, retval] COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_POSITION* position);
+      [out, retval] COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_CORNER_ALIGNMENT* value);

-  /// Set the default download dialog position relative to the WebView bounds.
+  /// Set the default download dialog corner alignment.
+The dialog can be
-  /// The dialog can be positioned against any of the WebView corners (see
+  /// aligned to any of the WebView corners (see
-  /// COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_POSITION).
-When the WebView or dialog
+  /// COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_CORNER_ALIGNMENT).
+When the WebView
-  /// changes size, the dialog keeps its position relative to the corner.
-The
+  /// or dialog changes size, the dialog keeps its position relative to the
-  /// dialog may become partially or completely outside of the WebView bounds if
+  /// corner.
+The dialog may become partially or completely outside of the
-  /// the WebView is small enough.
-Set the padding from the position with the
+  /// WebView bounds if the WebView is small enough.
+Set the margin from the
-  ///  `DefaultDownloadDialogPadding` property.
+  /// corner with the `DefaultDownloadDialogMargin` property.
   ///
   /// \snippet ViewComponent.cpp SetDefaultDownloadDialogPosition
-  [propput] HRESULT DefaultDownloadDialogPosition(
+  [propput] HRESULT DefaultDownloadDialogCornerAlignment(
-      [in] COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_POSITION position);
+      [in] COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_CORNER_ALIGNMENT value);

-  /// Get the default download dialog padding.
+  /// Get the default download dialog margin.
-  [propget] HRESULT DefaultDownloadDialogPadding(
+  [propget] HRESULT DefaultDownloadDialogMargin([out, retval] POINT* value);
-      [out, retval] COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_PADDING* padding);

-  /// Set the default download dialog padding from the
+  /// Set the default download dialog margin.
+The margin is a point that
-  /// `DefaultDownloadDialogPosition`.
-See
-  /// COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_PADDING.
+  /// describes the vertical and horizontal distances between the WebView corner
+  /// specified by the `DefaultDownloadDialogCornerAlignment` and the default
+  /// download dialog corner nearest to it.
+The point is expected to be in the
+  /// client coordinate space of the WebView.
+Use (0, 0) to align the dialog to
+  /// the WebView corner with no margin.
+Returns `E_INVALIDARG` if the x or y
+  /// coordinates are negative values.
-  [propput] HRESULT DefaultDownloadDialogPadding(
+  [propput] HRESULT DefaultDownloadDialogMargin([in] POINT value);
-      [in] COREWEBVIEW2_DEFAULT_DOWNLOAD_DIALOG_PADDING padding);
 }

 /// Implements the interface to receive `IsDefaultDownloadDialogOpenChanged`